How to Write a Good First Chapter: A Checklist

 Why Does It Matter So Much that a First Chapter Be Good?

 My dad recently finished a new book and wants to submit it to agents.
-So, dutiful son that I am, I helped him find a short list of agents on querytracker.com and talked him through their submission requirements.
+Dutiful son that I am, I helped him find a short list of agents on querytracker.com and talked him through their submission requirements.

-Each of these literary agents’ submission requirements varied, but nearly all of them asked for the first few pages, anywhere between the first three chapters to the first ten pages.
+Each of these literary agents’ submission requirements varied, but nearly all of them asked for the first few pages.
+Some wanted the first ten pages, while others asked for the first three chapters.

 Agents, who often get thousands of submissions per month, will tell you how much those first pages matter.

-If those first pages don’t hook them, if they don’t instantly capture their attention and make them want to read more, they’ll move on to the next submission.
+If those first pages don’t hook them, if the writing doesn't instantly capture their attention and make them want to read more, they’ll move on to the next submission.

-That means if you want your book to be picked up by an agent and then a publisher, your first chapter needs to be good.

-Which means this chapter has a lot of heavy lifting to do, story-wise.
+That means if you want your book to be picked up by an agent and then a publisher, your first chapter needs to be good which means this chapter has a lot of heavy lifting to do, story-wise.

 And that leads to a big question: What exactly do writers need to accomplish in their first chapter?